 According to some studies, having a small plant on your desk and taking a few minutes a day to tend to it when you’re starting to feel ‘fatigued’ will significantly decrease anxiety during this small timeframe.

 Several researches also show the healthy restorative distraction that plant babies give from otherwise stressful and draining tasks.
+As plant-keeping boomed during the pandemic, this new hobby has shown to improve mental health.
 When you begin to feel a sense of accomplishment as you watch them grow and slowly form that bond, the positive benefits can be intensified.

-Best thing about it, it’s a relatively inexpensive way to decorate your space and also give your mental health a boost especially in these trying times.
+Best thing about it, it’s a relatively inexpensive way to decorate your space and also give your wellbeing a boost especially in these trying times.